 With the psychological acuity of Kate Atkinson and a dark wit all her own, Alex Marwood draws us into The Darkest Secret with utter narrative cunning, then surprises with its emotional wallop, its deeper resonances.
 In so doing, she demonstrates, without a doubt, that she is one of crime fiction's brightest stars.
 Not to be missed. - Megan Abbott

 Simply tremendous, so tense and packed with pathos.
 I loved every page of it. - Sarah Hilary

 I made the mistake of thinking I could read a couple of pages and then spend the weekend writing.
 Well, that was not the case.
 A few pages was not enough, in fact, nothing was enough until I had finished it.
 I think it is taut storytelling at its best and by the end I was breathless.
 I actually didn't realise I was holding my breath until I turned that very last page. - Angela Marsons, Number 1 Kindle Bestseller

 A taut, claustrophobic look into toxic relationships and family secrets.
 I couldn't put it down as more and more layers were revealed, with suspense and intrigue creating a tense and satisfying read. - Mel Sherratt

 Alex Marwood is the pseudonym of a journalist who has worked extensively across the British press.
-She is the author of the word-of-mouth sensation The Wicked Girls, which won a prestigious Edgar Award and The Killer Next Door, which won the coveted Macavity Award.
-She has also been shortlisted for numerous other crime writing awards and her first two novels have been optioned for the screen.
+She is the author of the word-of-mouth sensation The Wicked Girls, which won a prestigious Edgar Award, The Killer Next Door, which won the coveted Macavity Award, The Darkest Secret and The Poison Garden.
+She has also been shortlisted for numerous other crime writing awards and her novels have been optioned for the screen.
 Alex lives in south London.